marciobera/go-context/README.md

-# Context and Concurrency Exploration in Go
+# Go Routines Explorations

-This repository explores the usage of context and concurrency in GoLang.
+This repository explores the usage of go routines in GoLang.
 <br>
-The examples demonstrate practical applications of context and concurrency management.
+The examples demonstrate practical applications using channels, context and concurrency management.

 > Make sure that you have installed go 1.22.1 or higher to run these examples.

-Three main scenarios are covered:

 ## 1. Using `context.WithCancel`